 Transition Longfellow began meeting in 2011 and welcomes people from all over Minneapolis and St. Paul to its activities.
-The group’s activities encourage people make the changes they want to make in order to:
+The group’s activities encourage people to make the changes they want to make in order to:

 - Reduce their carbon footprint with energy efficiency, better transit options and renewable energy